bglen/Equip/README.md

 ## To Do:
 - Update and upload Business Plan
+- get micheal to update is website so i can link it
 - Create Wiki page and Flowchart outlining the full web Stack
     - RESTful JSON API Server written in Go
     - Go for Client/Server interactions